 Books and Such Literary Agency — A literary agency that seems to have a focus on Inspirational romance, though they may also take secular romance, as well.
 They do have submission guidelines.
 Verified 9/9/2013.

 Brown Literary Agency – Roberta Brown is a literary agent who has been around for a long while.
 She specializes in a lot of different kinds of romance.
 She has submission guidelines and be sure to check out the other pages on her site to get a general flavor.
 Verified 9/9/2013.

 Browne and Miller — Formerly known as Multimedia Product Development, they have now officially changed their name.
 Danielle Egan-Miller is the AAR member who runs this agency (Ms. Browne passed away in 2003).
 They are interested in romance.
-They do have submission guidelines, but also check out their section on how they work because I think it contains insights into the kind of relationship you might have if you’re unpublished and can’t sell right away.
-Verified 9/9/2013.
+They do have submission guidelines.
+Verified 10/27/2014.

 Cornerstone Literary Agency – Though the site is pretty barren, with only a short description of their submission guidelines, an address and a list of current titles, this agency is still well-known and respected.
 Helen Breitwieser takes the romance.
 Verified 9/9/2013.

 Crichton and Associates, Inc – This agency is run by lawyer Sha-Shana Crichton.
 They seem to have a keen interest in multicultural romance (especially African-American), contemporary and inspirational.
 They don’t appear to be interested in historical romance.
 Submission guidelines are available.
 Verified 9/9/2013.

 Denise Marcil Literary Agency, Inc – This long-time agency (since 1977) represents women’s fiction and romance.
 There is a page with comments from her authors.
 And there is a submission page that also has links to articles about querying that might be useful to you.
 Verified 9/9/2013.